 How to pick the best lawn fertilizer?

 There are many factors to consider when you’re looking for the best lawn fertilizer for your lawn.
+First of all, it should be a specially designed fertilizer, like, for example, fertilizers for fruit trees or fertilizers for roses, which will work best for lawn.
 You will find many fertilizers during your search, and no two are made the same, and they won’t all work for every type of grass, and some of them, like Scotts 44611A Food 10M, will not only fertilize but also provide your turf with added iron.
 The following are some things to take into consideration while you search for the perfect lawn fertilizer for your needs.

 The best way to figure out how much area you need to cover with the fertilizer you choose is to measure the surface area of your lawn.
 For most standard square or rectangular lawns, this is as easy as measuring the length and width of your lawn.
 If you can’t physically measure, you’ll have to take your best-educated guess.
 A good general rule of thumb is that every eight steps the average person takes are approximately 10 square feet of space.